Glendale Library, Arts & Culture

-Glendale Library, Arts & Culture (GLAC) is a name used for a group of eight library branches in Glendale, California, under the Library, Arts & Culture Department.
+Glendale Library, Arts & Culture (GLAC) is the name used for a group of eight library branches in Glendale, California, under the Library, Arts & Culture Department.
 Founded in 1907, the Glendale Library, Arts & Culture Department includes six neighborhood libraries as well as the Brand Library & Art Center, a regional visual arts and music library and performance venue housed in the historic 1904 mansion of Glendale real estate developer Leslie Coombs Brand, and the Central Library, a 93,000 square foot center.

 Collections

 According to internal calculations, as of June 30, 2005, GLAC owned well over 700,000 volumes of print materials, with a majority (over 400,000) being housed at the Central Library.
 Not included in those totals are a wealth of currently uncataloged items of local historical importance (photographs and ephemera).
 GLAC also owns a large body of non-English print materials (specializing in Armenian titles), as well as a "Genocide Memorial Collection" of works pertaining to the Armenian Genocide.